mebobby2/SFML_Game_Development/README.md

 ## Upto Page 245 - Creating the structure for multiplayer

-## Before that, implement Player, and then MultiplayerGameState
+## Before that, implement MultiplayerGameState

 1. NetworkProtocol
 2. GameServer